|Website Menu and FAQs|

 |Free text search|

 To conduct a text search on the TASE website, type the desired keyword in the "Text Search" box located in the ruler bar at the top of the page and click on the "Text Search" button.

 The results page will display all the pages on which the key word is mentioned.
 Clicking on the name of the page brings one to the desired content page

-- To search all securities of a certain type – select the desired "type of product" (shares, indices, etc.) and click on the "search" button.
+- To search for all securities of a certain type – select the type of product (security, index, etc.) and click on the “Search” button.

-- To search all securities included in an industry grouping or an index in one of the product groupings - select the "type of product" and its "secondary classification".
+- To search for all securities that belong to a specific sector or index for one of the product types – select the product type and its secondary classification.

-- To search a specific security – select the product type and secondary grouping and then select the specific product in third, "choose security from list", box.
+- To search for a specific security – select the product type and its secondary classification and then select the desired product in the third field (“Choose Security from List”).